 - If your spouse earns a high salary, then consider decreasing your coverage.

 - If you currently have no or underfunded savings, pensions, or retirement accounts, increase your death benefit.

 - If you have substantial savings, including retirement accounts, investment properties, and a pension, you can decrease the amount needed.

-- If a family member has health issues or you expect him/her to develop a medical condition in the future, add to your policy’s face value.
+- If a family member has health issues such as seeking life insurance with diabetes or you expect him/her to develop a medical condition in the future, add to your policy’s face value.

 - Based on your family medical history, if you expect to develop an illness in your later years, buy additional coverage now while you are still eligible and can afford it.

 - Many employers offer a subsidized or free group life insurance policy for their employees.
 If you have coverage as a corporate benefit, subtract the death benefit from the amount of insurance you need to buy privately.
 Nevertheless, beware that if you lose your job, your policy is no longer paid for.